DjaySplash/DjaySplash/README.md

 - 👋 Hi, I’m @DjaySplash
-- 👀 I’m interested in Dapp Programming
+- 👀 I’m interested in Bictoin Infrastructure Development
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on development of DeFi protocols
+- 💞️ I’m looking to collaborate on development of Lightning Network and Bitcoin Core node software
 - 📫 How to reach me...

 <!---